HL7/fetal_records/input/pagecontent/use-case2-result-reporting.md

 ### Narrative
 #### Congenital Diaphragmatic Hernia in Twin Pregnancy
 28 yo Gravida 1 Para 0 Mother with a dichorionic/diamniotic twin pregnancy, fetus A antenatally diagnosed with left congenital diaphragmatic hernia (CDH) containing small bowel, spleen and stomach in the left hemithorax on level 2 ultrasound at 20 weeks.
-Evaluation at 24 1/7 weeks revealed Lung-Head Ratio (LHR) of 0.67  via ultrasound and an observed:expected lung volume 0.21 via MRI.
+Evaluation at 24 1/7 weeks revealed congenital hypoplasia of lung via ultrasound.
 Normal karyotype - 46 XY on amniocentesis for both fetuses. fetus B noted to have hypospadias on antenatal ultrasound.

 ### Graph
 ![Use case 2](usecase2.png "Use case 2 Result Reporting")